zkhan1994/PythonRESTAPI/README.md

 # PythonRESTAPI
-Basic Python to extract current weather data for a particular zip code and display to user in the console using OpenWeatherMap REST API.
+Basic Python to request weather data in JSON format for a particular zip code and display to user using OpenWeatherMap REST API.